 Square Root of Negative Numbers

 The square of any real number can not be negative.
-So if we try to get the square root of a negative number we will get an error that is related with the math domain as we can see below.
+So if we try to get the square root of a negative number we will get an error that is related to the math domain as we can see below.

 import math math.sqrt(-25) math.sqrt(-0)

-Interestingly if we try to get zero as negative number square root we will get zero.
+Interestingly if we try to get zero as a negative number square root we will get zero.
 Because zero cannot be positive or negative.
 For other negative numbers, we will get the

 math domain error.